tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 ## Introduction

-The following introduces several widely used gene and protein annotation systems that are commonly used for functional enrichment analysis (FEA).
+The following introduces gene and protein annotation systems that are widely used for functional enrichment analysis (FEA).
 These include among many other annotation systems: Gene Ontology (GO), Disease Ontology (DO) and pathway annotations, such as KEGG and Reactome.
 Examples of widely used statistical enrichment methods are introduced as well.
 These statistical FEA methods assess whether functional annotation terms are over-represented in a query gene set.
 In case of so called over-represention analysis (ORA) methods, such as Fisher’s exact and hypgeometric distribution tests, the query is usually a list of unranked gene identifiers (Falcon and Gentleman 2007).
-In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query a score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation catetories are more highly enriched among the highest ranking genes in the list compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
+In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query a score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation categories are more highly enriched among the highest ranking genes compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
 The sets in both the query and the annotation databases can be composed of genes, proteins, compounds or other factors.
 For simplicity, the term gene sets is used throughtout this text.

 ## Functional Annotations Systems